 China crackdown on tech and overseas-listed shares prompts sell-off of Didi, others

-HONG KONG/NEW YORK, July 6 (Reuters) - Didi Global Inc (DIDI.N) shares fell as much as 25% in early U.S. trading on Tuesday in the first session since Chinese regulators ordered the company's app to be taken down days after its $4.4 billion listing on the New York Stock Exchange.
+HONG KONG/NEW YORK (Reuters) - Didi Global Inc shares fell as much as 25% in early U.S. trading on Tuesday in the first session since Chinese regulators ordered the company’s app to be taken down days after its $4.4 billion listing on the New York Stock Exchange.

 The ride-hailing giant’s app was ordered to be removed from mobile app stores in China on Sunday by the Cyberspace Administration of China (CAC), in order to investigate its findings that the company had illegally collected users’ personal data.

-U.S.-listed shares in Chinese hip-hop event promoter Pop Culture Group (CPOP.O) plunged 32%.
+U.S.-listed shares in Chinese hip-hop event promoter Pop Culture Group plunged 32%.

 The U.S. market was closed on Monday following the July 4 holiday.